 Medeiros was taken to the Kona police cellblock while detectives from the Area II Criminal Investigations Section investigate possible charges of first-degree burglary, second-degree theft, resisting arrest, assaulting a police officer and terroristic threatening.

 Police urge the public to keep their doors locked when they are asleep or away from home.

 A suspect arrested Monday (December 23) after a burglary at a Kona condominium has been charged with six offenses.

 Tuesday afternoon (December 24), detectives charged 22-year-old Ian Medeiros with second-degree theft, resisting arrest, first-degree assault of a police officer, first-degree terroristic threatening, promoting a dangerous drug and possessing drug paraphernalia.
 His bail was set at $10,500.

-He remained at the Kona cellblock pending another court appearance scheduled for Thursday (April 25).
+He remained at the Kona police cellblock pending his initial court appearance scheduled for Thursday (December 26).